Carajicomedia: The Model and the Parody

+The Model

-El Laberinto begins with Mena wondering why God allows good men often come to bad ends.
+El Laberinto begins with Mena wondering why God allows good men to often come to bad ends.
 To answer his doubts, the goddess Bellona takes the dreaming poet to meet with Divina Providencia in Heaven, who points to the insufficiency of the human intellect to understand God's designs.
 Divina Providencia then takes Mena to Fortune's house and identifies the historical and mythological figures that he sees attached to two of three great Wheels that represent the past, present, and future.
 Each of these wheels is divided into seven circles, and each circle is ruled by one of the seven planets and exemplifies one of the Seven Virtues.
-Divina Providencia does a particularly lengthy review of contemporary Spanish knights who have met their death gloriously or ingloriously in the circle of Mars (Fortitude) and, together with the stanzas devoted to Jupiter (Iustitia) and Saturn (Prudentia), these stanzas reveal by their length that Mena favors those Virtues that he considers appropriate for the king and his knights to embody in order to re-engage in the Reconquest.
+Divina Providencia does a particularly lengthy review of contemporary Spanish knights who have met their death gloriously or ingloriously in the circle of Mars (Fortitude) and, together with the stanzas devoted to Jupiter (Iustitia) and Saturn (Prudentia), these stanzas reveal by their length that Mena favors those Virtues that he considers appropriate for the king and his knights to embody in order to re-engage in the Reconquista.

+The parody

-The parody, which appeared some seventy-five years after Mena's poem and twenty-seven years after the fall of Granada, has nothing to do with either El Laberintos objectives or its Latinate language.
+The parody, which appeared some seventy-five years after Mena's poem and twenty-seven years after the end of the Granada War in 1492, has nothing to do with either El Laberintos objectives or its Latinate language.
 Carajicomedia tells the story of an impotent knight named Diego Fajardo and his quest to regain his sexual vigor in shockingly plain Castilian.
 It is divided into two poems that are based on different sections of El Laberinto and attributed to different mock authors.
-The parodic author of the first poem (stanzas 1-92), Fray Bugeo Montesino (a parody of Fray Ambrosio Montesino), introduces Fajardo; then, the aged knight tells his story in his own voice and asks the Goddess Luxuria to grant him a potion to restore his lost virility.
+The parodic author of the first poem (stanzas 1-92), Fray Bugeo Montesino (a parody of Fray Ambrosio Montesino), introduces Fajardo; then, the aged knight tells his story in his own voice and asks the goddess Luxuria to grant him a potion to restore his lost virility.
 Stanzas 7-91 then describe how a silent goddess Luxuria appears to Fajardo as an old whore—a madam and a witch called La Zamorana—to take him to Valladolid, where another old woman, María de Vellasco, offers to help him regain his potency.
 She then grabs Fajardo by his exposed member and leads him to Valladolid’s public whorehouse, where, instead of Heaven, he has a vision of some thirty-six whores from all over the world.
 These whores, which represent only a small fraction of the two thousand he has "known," serve to remind him of his former sexual prowess and contrast with the exemplars of El Laberinto.